View Categories

 • This ensures that there is a shared understanding of key arrangements and safeguarding measures while awaiting formal confirmation.

-• However, this remains a temporary measure, and a formal PPM must be convened and the IPA signed by the Local Authority to formalise the placement in accordance with regulations.
+• However, this remains a temporary measure, and in accordance with regulations, a formal PPM must be convened and the IPA signed by the Local Authority to formalise the placement.

 Purpose and Content of the Agreement